Global Hyperbolicity through the Eyes of the Null Distance: Bi-Lipschitz bounds

 \subsection{Temporal functions and Wick-rotated metrics}

 The aim of this section is to compare the null distance to the distance obtained with respect to the Wick-rotated metric that exists for a temporal function.
-Recall that a spacetime admits a smooth temporal function whenever it admits a time function by a well-known result of Bernal and S\'anchez \cite[Thm.\ 1.2]{BeSa}.
-We then make use of a weaker splitting result for temporal functions (compare to \eqref{eq:GHsplitting} in the globally hyperbolic case).
+Recall that a spacetime admits a smooth temporal function whenever it admits a time function by a well-known result of Bernal and S\'anchez \cite{BeSa}*{Thm.\ 1.2}.